project-ida/arpa-e-experiments/README.md

 # arpa-e-experiments
-Data and analysis from ARPA-E LENR experiments at MIT
+Analysis of ARPA-E LENR experiments at MIT